Sign up for our newsletter to hear first about program announcements and application deadlines.

 Online schedule elements

-- Classes usually meet for 1 to 2 hours each day.
+- Classes usually meet for 1 to 2 hours each day, though they may meet every second day depending on the number of one-on-ones offered by the instructor.

 - Sessions will likely take place in the late morning / early afternoon, to accommodate the various time zones of the writers taking each course.